nayeemx/module10/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+module10
+├── src/app
+│   ├── favicon.ico // This is an example icon that you can use in your app │   ├── index.js // This is the root component of your app │   ├── layout.js // This is a layout component that wraps your page components │   └── page.js // This is a page component that renders the content of your app ├── public // This is where you can store static assets like images, fonts, icons, etc.
+│   ├── next.svg // This is an example icon that you can use in your app │   └── vercel.svg // This is an example icon that you can use in your app ├── .eslintrc.json // This is a configuration file for ESLint ├── .gitignore // This is a file that tells Git which files or folders to ignore ├── jsconfig.json // This is a configuration file for JavaScript projects ├── next.config.js // This is the configuration file for Next.js ├── package-lock.json //
+├── package.json // This is the package manifest for your project ├── postcss.config.js // This is a configuration file for PostCSS ├── README.md // This is a markdown file that provides information about your project ├── tailwind.config.js // This is a configuration file for Tailwind CSS └── node_modules // This is where the dependencies for your project are installed